Long before it became popular on TikTok, we’ve been featuring IKEA platform bed hacks made from IKEA EXPEDIT shelving units, and later, KALLAX units.

 Smart move from @lara.sophie.
 Lining up two 1×3 KALLAX units at the top of the bed allows her to use the KALLAX cubes as nightstands on the left and right.
-And provides enough width for a full size bed.
+2 KALLAX 1×4 goes down the length of the bed and one more forms the foot of the bed.
+It’s wide enough for a full size bed.

 A different style but looks so much more complete, with the addition of a king size BRIMNES headboard.
 She used three 1×4 KALLAX units, double bed slats and 12 DRÖNA storage boxes.
 The result is a very comfortable sleeping and storage solution.